 JFBConnect installs multiple Open Graph plugins automatically when the component is installed.
 To set specific pages from your site as Facebook Open Graph Objects, first enable the Open Graph Plugins in the Joomla Plugin manager that you wish to use, like Content (Joomla Articles), JomSocial, EasyBlog, K2, jReviews or others.
-Then those object types will be available to create in the JFBConnect Open Graph area.
+Then those object types will be available to create in the JFBConnect Social Meta area.

 Create a Open Graph Object in Joomla

-Note: If you are not creating an action, the below steps will still guide you through how to configure the Open Graph description and image tags that will be used when your content is used in a Facebook wall post (when a user Likes, comments or shares the page).
-The recommended default settings for Joomla content would be an "Object Type" of 'article' with the 'Built-in Facebook Object' box checked.
+The below steps will still guide you through how to configure the Open Graph description and image tags that will be used when your content is used in a Facebook wall post (when a user Likes, comments or shares the page).
+The recommended default settings for Joomla content would be an "Object Type" of 'article'.

 In the Object listing area, click "New" in the top right, and you'll see a popup like below:

-For our case, we have "Recipes" that are articles, so we want to create a Joomla Content - Article type of object.
+For our case, we have regular Joomla articles that we want to create an object for, so we want to create a Joomla Content - Article type of object.
 This will allow us to set all articles from a specific category, and it's sub-categories, as a specific object type.
 Once selected, you'll see a configuration page like below:

 The left-hand settings are the most important for defining your object.
 The main settings to configure here are: